hvardhanx/AMBER-alerts/README.md

-# AMBER-alerts
+# Amber Alerts

-To Enable law enforcement agencies to issue amber alerts for missing children and get them pushed to social media and mobile.
+> To Enable law enforcement agencies to issue amber alerts for missing childrent and get them pushed to social media and mobile.